georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 The suggest text can in the above example also be specified as suggestion specific option.
 The suggest text specified on suggestion level override the suggest text on the global level.

 ## Term suggester [term-suggester]

 The `term` suggester suggests terms based on edit distance.
 The provided suggest text is analyzed before terms are suggested.
 The suggested terms are provided per analyzed suggest text token.
-The `term` suggester doesn't take the query into account that is part of request.
+The `term` suggester doesn’t take the query into account that is part of request.

-$$$_common_suggest_options$$$
-Common suggest options include:
+### Common suggest options: [_common_suggest_options]

 `text`
 :   The suggest text.
 The suggest text is a required option that needs to be set globally or per suggestion.